aeinbu/webpack-application-template/README.md

-# Template for creating a CommonJS library
+# Framework neutral template for building apps with Webpack and Babel

 ## Features